lploc94/cloudflare-sentinel/docs/detectors.md

 } from 'cloudflare-sentinel';

 const sentinel = new Sentinel({
+  // Unified detectors configuration (supports both formats)
+  detectors: {
-  // Global detectors - run on ALL endpoints
+    // Global detectors - run on ALL endpoints (use '*' key) '*': [
-  detectors: [
       new SQLInjectionRequestDetector(),
       new XSSRequestDetector(),
     ],

-  // Endpoint-specific detectors - run ONLY on matching endpoints
+    // Endpoint-specific detectors - run ONLY on matching endpoints '/api/search/*': [
-  endpointDetectors: {
-    // Search endpoints - check for encoded payloads '/api/search/*': [
       new EntropyDetector({ entropyThreshold: 5.0 }),
     ],